Cyber Week Sale - Up to 30% Off Ends inShop NowGriddle Added to SaleShop NowFree Shipping over $49 | 45 Day Trial | Limited Lifetime Warranty

 Here, we’ll be focusing on the differences between ceramic and stainless steel cookware, two popular materials beloved by home chefs.
 Let’s dive in.

-Ceramic cookware doesn’t refer to earthenware pots and pans that are fired in a kiln, but those constructed from metal and coated with a layer of ceramic glaze called Sol-Gel.
-Sol-Gel mimics the non stick properties of PTFE-coated non stick, allowing for an easy release of food, and are increasingly popular alternatives.
+Ceramic cookware doesn’t refer to earthenware pots and pans that are fired in a kiln, but those constructed from metal with a silicon-based coating that mimics the no-stick properties of non stick cookware.
+This allows for an easy release of food, and is becoming an increasingly popular, chemical-free option over traditional coated non stick pans.

 A blend of various metal elements, including steel, carbon, and chromium, stainless steel cookware offers superior durability, heat conduction, and resistance to rust, stains, and corrosion.
 As a result, it's known to be a preferred choice for professional chefs worldwide.

-Cladded cookware is a popular subtype of stainless steel cookware, where layers of different metals are combined to deliver exceptional performance and heat distribution.
-The core of our Stainless Clad line is aluminum and aluminum alloy, but the stainless steel cladding ensures that each piece is induction compatible.
+Cladded cookware is a popular subtype of stainless steel cookware, where layers of different metals are combined to deliver exceptional performance and heat distribution (hence the name of our Stainless Clad Collection).
+The core of our Stainless Clad line is aluminum and aluminum alloy, but the outer stainless steel cladding ensures that each piece is induction compatible.

 Ceramic vs. Stainless: Which Is Better?